-Understanding the impact of meteorology on the vertical variation of PM2.5 is of importance to clarify the formation of the haze.
-This study conducted an investigation of PM2.5 and synchronous meteorological variations in a three-dimensional space by a lightweight unmanned aerial vehicle (UAV) equipped with portable monitors.
-The field campaign was carried out for five days from August, 2014 to February, 2015, within 1000 m altitude of a 4 km *4 km area in Lin’an, China.
-The UAV measurement was done four times every day and each flight was flied along a designed spiral route from ground up to 1000 m altitude.
-PM2.5 mass concentration and meteorological factors including air temperature, relative humidity, dew point temperature and air pressure were sampled at three-dimensional spatial locations during each flight.
-Five days’ measurements show that PM2.5 horizontal distribution is more homogenous than its vertical distribution.
-PM2.5 level decreases with the increase of height, and has more obvious stratification in morning flights but more homogeneity in afternoon flights within 1000 m lower atmosphere.
-PM2.5 value above 500 m altitude is a little higher in the afternoon especially for more stratification days.
-The vertical gradient of PM2.5 concentration decreases from morning to afternoon, which is weaker in winter than in summer and autumn.
-The coupling role of meteorological factors results in the change of planetary boundary layer height and inversion layer, which further exerts a significant impact on PM2.5 change within the lower troposphere.
-These results provide a helpful reference in analyzing and forecasting PM2.5 pollution and provide a basis for smarter and more targeted air pollution management and governance.
+Clarifying the effects of meteorology on the vertical variation in PM2.5 is critical to understanding the formation of haze.
+We investigated the PM2.5 and synchronous meteorological variations in a three-dimensional space by measuring them with a lightweight unmanned aerial vehicle (UAV) equipped with portable monitors.
+Our field campaign was conducted on 5 separate days selected between August 2014 and February 2015 at altitudes ≤ 1000 m above a 4 × 4 km2 area in Lin’an, China.
+The UAV measurement was performed 4 times on each of the selected days, and every flight followed a designed spiral route from ground level up to an altitude of 1000 m.
+The PM2.5 mass concentration and meteorological factors, viz., the air temperature, relative humidity, dew point temperature and air pressure, were sampled at three-dimensional spatial locations during each flight.
+The measurements indicate that the PM2.5 distribution is more homogeneous horizontally than vertically.
+The PM2.5 concentration also decreases as the height increases; furthermore, it exhibits obvious stratification in the morning but more homogeneity in the afternoon.
+The concentrations above 500 m slightly rise in the afternoon , especially on days that display more stratification.
+The vertical gradient of the concentrations shows a decrease from the morning to the afternoon, which is smaller during winter than summer and autumn.
+Meteorologically induced changes in the planetary boundary layer height and inversion layer also significantly affect the PM2.5 variation in the lower troposphere.
+Our results serve as a reference for analyzing and forecasting PM2.5 pollution and provide a basis for smarter and more targeted air pollution management and governance.